UtahJimmy/utahjimmy.github.io/_projects/2a_students.md

 ## Things students say

-Walking into some of these schools was like being transported into a John Hughs movie.
-I'm not terribly old, but I've forgotten how small middle schoolers are, and how uncomfortably rigid school policies can be.
-Tons of cringy school spirit posters everywhere, and constant reminders about the behaviors pupils of "School X" do (or don't) practice.
+Walking into some of these schools was like being transported into a John Hughes movie.
+I'm not terribly old, but I've forgotten how small middle schoolers are and how uncomfortably rigid school policies can be.
+Tons of cringy school spirit posters everywhere with constant reminders about the behaviors pupils of "School X" do (or don't) practice.
+Also the wifi sucks.
 Maybe I'll post some pictures if it's not a privacy violation.

-Anyway, there were a number of wild quotes I overheard while running these modules.
+Anyway, there were a number of wild quotes I overheard while conducting these modules.
 * "You actually do this for fun?" -- n incredulous highschooler not quite sold on the virtues of working with data.
 * "Poor people really love their fireworks" -- Glib remarks over how 'the west side of town' disproportionately suffered the effects of poor air quality.
 I don't think we dove into that concept nearly as much as we could/should have.
 The observation, spurious though it might be, still offers a valuable conversation starter on more sensitive topics like social and health inequalities, and hidden, long-term costs of industry.